Executive MBA Frequently Asked Questions

 Yes, Chicago Booth has an active alumni network with more than 54,000 members living in more than 120 countries.
 All Booth MBA students and alumni have access to the Chicago Booth Community Directory, an online searchable database.

-Yes, our Career Services team includes dedicated and knowledgeable staff who reside on each of our campuses in Chicago, London, and Hong Kong.
+Yes, our Global Career and Leadership (GCLD) team includes dedicated and knowledgeable executive coaches who reside on each of our campuses in Chicago, London, and Hong Kong.
 They will support you at every step of your career journey.
 What’s more, you can tap into their support for life.
-Our team, one of the largest of any business school, will help you refine your career goals and expand your impact through a variety of resources such as one-on-one coaching, career workshops, and a resume database that is shared with our corporate partners.
+Our team will help you define your professional goals and optimize your leadership and career potential through a variety of resources such as one-on-one coaching, career workshops, and a resume database that is shared with our corporate partners.